 How to buy a second-hand or used car in Singapore

-What isn’t clear is the daunting, stressful process of buying a car.
-From snagging the best deal to knowing your PARF from your OMV, don’t sweat it – here’s our comprehensive guide to buying a second-hand car in Singapore.
+What isn’t clear is the daunting, stressful process of buying a second-hand car.
+From snagging the best deal to knowing your PARF from your OMV, don’t sweat it – here’s our comprehensive guide to buying a pre-owned car in Singapore.

 *Breakdown of prices can be found in point 2.

-If you’re going to spend the equivalent of a couple years’ salary on a car, it had better be a car you want to drive.
-Now, before you take my word and run to the nearest Porsche dealership, you might want to consider budget-effective options that appeal to you.
+If you’re going to spend the equivalent of a couple years’ salary on a car, it had better be a car you really want to drive.
+Now, before you take my word and run to the nearest sports car dealership to get your hands on a Porsche Cayenne or Mercedes-Benz, you might want to consider budget-effective options that appeal to you.

-In addition to the Open Market Value of the car you’re keen on, check your prospective ride’s fuel economy, engine size (that determines your annual road tax), and even the maintenance costs that might rack up over the years.
-These factors will contribute to the overall cost of your used car.
+In addition to the car price – basically the Open Market Value (OMV) of the car you’re keen on, you’ll need to check the following: your prospective ride’s fuel cost; engine size which determines your annual road tax; and even the maintenance costs that might rack up over the years.

-2. Estimate the capital and total annual cost of owning a car
+2. Estimate the capital & total annual cost of owning a car

-While a second-hand car costs a fraction of what you would pay for a brand-new one, the additional costs can easily add up.
-To prevent sticker shock, this free calculator will help you visualise the costs involved in owning a car.
-You can also see how much your new ride will cost you per month, as well as better compare the new and used prices of your car.
+While a second-hand car in Singapore costs less than what you would pay for a brand-new one, the additional costs can easily add up.
+To prevent sticker shock, this free car expense calculator by LTA will help you visualise the costs involved in owning a car.
+You can also see how much your ride will cost you per month, as well as better compare the new and used prices of your car.

-The calculator also helps you estimate the fuel, maintenance and parking costs for a wide variety of vehicle models.
+The calculator also helps you estimate the fuel, maintenance and parking costs for a wide variety of vehicle types.